 Looking for RV maintenance essentials?
 We all dread it and don’t want to do it, but we also know that it is very important to ensuring the longevity of our RV’s and keeping our families safe.

-This blog post is geared towards towables (travel trailer or 5th wheel,) however, many of the same tips apply to Class A, B and C’s.
+It should also be noted that this blog post is geared towards towables (travel trailer or 5th wheel).
+However, many of the same RV maintenance tips apply to Class A, B and C’s.

 This article may contain compensated links, please read our disclaimer for more information.

 If you come across any tears or holes, Eternabond is a permanent rubber tape that can be applied right over it.
-Eternabond is very strong, so apply carefully to avoid wrinkles – once you stick it down, it is VERY hard to get back up!
-I like to keep an extra roll of Eternabond in my toolbox as it has proven to be useful in a lot of different, unorthodox places.
-BUT, that’s probably a whole other blog post…
+Eternabond is very strong, so apply carefully to avoid wrinkles.
+Once you stick it down, it is VERY hard to get back up!
+I like to keep an extra roll of Eternabond in my toolbox, as it has proven to be useful in a lot of different, unorthodox places.
+BUT, that’s probably for another blog post…